-This can be a frustrating, albeit common, occurrence in any work environment and we can probably all identify with something like this where we feel our time has not been used effectively or efficiently.
+This can be a frustrating, albeit common, occurrence in any work environment.
+We can probably all identify with something like this where we feel our time has not been used effectively or efficiently.

-As designers and trainers, we have a keen eye to notice when anything needs to be explained better.
-I have to remind myself all the time that every cereal box I read or the business sign I pass while driving doesn’t need my critique (no matter how on-point it is).
+As instructional designers, eLearning developers, and trainers, we have a keen eye to notice when anything needs to be explained better.
+I have to remind myself all the time that every cereal box I read or the business sign I pass while driving doesn’t need my critique.
 We naturally want to make processes better for the learner.

-This can be especially true for that new program or product or process or anything that needs our design savvy.
-I’ve had many experiences where something new came down the pipe and my boss or other colleagues jumped straight to “We need a training!”
+This is especially true for new programs or anything that needs our design-savvy.
+I’ve had many experiences where something new came down the pipe and my boss or other colleagues jumped straight to “We need training!”
 Training wasn’t needed but our people did need to be informed and feel confident with that new thing.
 But that doesn’t always mean that creating a training is the best use of my time or the most effective and efficient way for others to learn.
 This is where the training needs assessment comes into play.

 So how do we know what to do and when?
 That requires that we understand the difference between training and simply sharing information.